AbirHasan2005/Watermark-Bot/README.md

 - `UPDATES_CHANNEL` - Force Sub Channel ID *(Optional)*
 - `PRESET` - Video Encoding Preset Type *(Optional)*
 	- Better put `ultrafast` or `superfast` or `veryfast`
+- `STREAMTAPE_API_PASS` - Get this from [Here](https://streamtape.com/accpanel#collapseThree).
+	- For Uploading to Streamtape if File Size is more than 2GB.
+- `STREAMTAPE_API_USERNAME` - Get this from [Here](https://streamtape.com/accpanel#collapseThree).
+	- For Uploading to Streamtape if File Size is more than 2GB.

 ## Commands:
 ```